Skip to content

 The Verdict: Evolve or Be Replaced

-The high replacement rate of founder-CEOs is not a conspiracy; it is a reflection of the difficulty of the transition.
+The high replacement rate of founders is not a conspiracy; it is a reflection of the difficulty of the transition.
 The operational rigor required to satisfy a PE sponsor is intense, but it is also the discipline that builds massive value.
 The founders who survive are the ones who stop fighting the process and start leveraging it.

 Your 90-Day Survival Action Plan: